Our Free Book: Happily EVEN After – The Guide to Divorce in New Jersey

 Your New Jersey Divorce Lawyer:

-If you’re considering a New Jersey divorce or Family Law action contact me to discuss your options.
-You can schedule an initial consultation by calling my office at 908-237-3096 or by scheduling your own divorce consultation online by clicking here.
+If you’re considering a New Jersey divorce or Family Law action contact us to discuss your options.
+You can schedule an initial consultation by calling our office at 908-237-3096 or by scheduling your own divorce consultation online by clicking here.